kevink2022/raspberry-car/README.md

 This project spanned the majority of the Microcontrollers Class I took during the Spring 2023 semester.
 This was a follow-up to the class I took in the Fall 2022 semester where we programmed highly time-accurate code in the CPU12 Assembly language, this class was much different as it was entirely in C. After some preliminary projects learning how to operate the I/O pins in the Pi with PWM, we dove into constructing and programming our RC cars.

-A few things to note.
-First, this class was fairly unorganized, with no planned lectures, and wildly inconsistent workloads from week to week.
-Best practices and tips and tricks were rarely discussed.
-This leads directly to the second point, the massive amount of commits.
+One thing to note, there are a massive amount of commits on this project.
 Having very little prior experience with SSH, and not knowing VSCode could edit code via SSH, I developed on my computer and used GitHub as the world's slowest SSH.
 Pretty embarrassing, but hey we all make mistakes.

 ## What I Learned
 #### Technical Skills